-Many of you took steps in creating your very own video chat app using our How To: Create a Video Chat App in Unity tutorial.
-Now that you’ve got that covered, let’s take your app up a couple notches by adding an immersive experience to it.
-In this Augmented Reality (AR) tutorial, you’ll learn how to communicate and chat with friends in AR.
-The concept is very similar to the previous tutorial with a few changes to make it work in less than an hour.
+Many of you took steps in creating your very own video chat app using our How To: Create a Video Chat App in Unity.
+Now, that you’ve got that covered, let’s take your app a couple notches by adding an immersive experience to it.
+In this Augmented Reality (AR) tutorial, you’ll learn how to communicate and chat with friend in AR.
+This quick start guide is very similar to the previous tutorial.
+We just need to make few changes to make it work in less than an hour.
+(Note: this blog is also visible as an official version here.)

 - Unity Editor (Version 2018 or above)